 The consolidated financial statements of the Group have been prepared in accordance with Nepal Financial Reporting Standards (NFRS) developed by the Accounting Standards Board (ASB), Nepal and pronounced for application by the Institute of Chartered Accountants of Nepal (ICAN).
-These in compliance with the requirements of the Companies Act, 2063, BAFIA 2073, Unified Directive 2080 and all other applicable lows and regulation.
+These in compliance with the requirements of the Companies Act, 2063.